phaustin/a301_students_eoas/notebooks/week3/week3_topics.md

 - Read Stull chapter 2 p.
 42 and Stull chapter 8 p.
 219-226

-* For Friday

-- Create a notebook that sets the cartopy extent to the 4 corners of your Modis granule
+- Continue on creating a notebook that sets the cartopy extent to the 4 corners of your Modis granule

 ## new references